Battle of Ramla (1102): Battle

-The surprising victory of the crusaders at the first Battle of Ramla the previous year, al-Afdal was soon ready to strike at the crusaders once again and dispatched around 20,000 troops under the command of his son Sharaf al-Ma'ali.
+After the victory of the Crusaders at the first Battle of Ramla on 7 September 1101, al-Afdal was ready to strike at the Crusaders once again and dispatched around 20,000 troops under the command of his son Sharaf al-Ma'ali.
 King Baldwin I of Jerusalem was in Jaffa seeing off survivors of the defeated Crusade of 1101, when news reached him of the Fatimid invasion force.
 Duke William IX of Aquitaine had already departed, but many others such as Counts Stephen II of Blois and Stephen I of Burgundy had been forced back due to unfavorable winds and consequently joined Baldwin's force in order to help in the battle.
-Due to faulty reconnaissance Baldwin severely underestimated the size of the Egyptian army, believing it to be no more than a minor expeditionary force, and rode to face an army of several thousand with only two hundred mounted knights and no infantry.
+Due to faulty reconnaissance Baldwin severely underestimated the size of the Egyptian army, believing it to be no more than a minor expeditionary force, and on 17 May 1102 he rode to face an army of several thousand with only 200 mounted knights and no infantry.

-Realizing his error too late and already cut off from escape, Baldwin and his army were charged by the Egyptian forces and many were quickly slaughtered, although Baldwin and a handful of others managed to barricade themselves in Ramla's single tower.
-Baldwin was left with no other option than to flee and escaped the tower under the cover of night with just his scribe and a single knight, Hugh of Brulis, who is never mentioned in any source afterwards.
-Baldwin spent the next two days evading Fatimid search parties until he arrived exhausted, starved, and parched in the reasonably safe haven of Arsuf on May 19.
+Realizing his error too late and already cut off from escape, Baldwin and his army were charged by the Egyptian forces, and many were quickly slaughtered, although Baldwin and a handful of others managed to barricade themselves in Ramla's single tower.
+Baldwin was left with no other option than to flee and escaped the tower under the cover of night with just his scribe and a single knight, Hugh of Brulis, who is not mentioned in any source afterwards.
+Baldwin spent the next two days evading Fatimid search parties until he arrived exhausted, starved, and parched in the reasonably safe haven of Arsuf on 19 May.

-The situation of the remaining knights in Ramla deteriorated when Fatimid forces stormed the town on the morning after Baldwin's escape, with only the tower remaining under Crusader control.
+The situation of the remaining knights in Ramla deteriorated when Fatimid forces stormed the town on the morning of 18 May, with only the tower remaining under Crusader control.
 The Fatimids ruthlessly attacked the tower, undermining walls and setting fires to smoke out the desperate defenders.
 After a day of desperately holding their ground the remaining knights, all but abandoned by their king, decided to launch a suicidal last stand and charged the besiegers.
-Almost all of the meagre force was immediately slain including Stephen of Blois, who finally recovered the honour that he had lost when he deserted the Siege of Antioch four years previously.
-However, Conrad of Germany, the constable of Henry IV who had previously led a contingent at the Crusade of 1101, fought so valiantly that even after everyone around him was dead he still fought on, holding off the Fatimids to the point that his awestruck foe offered to spare his life if he surrendered.
+Almost all of the meagre force was immediately slain including both Stephens, with Stephen of Blois finally recovering the honour that he had lost when he deserted the Siege of Antioch four years previously.
+However, Conrad, marshal of Henry IV, Holy Roman Emperor, who had previously led a contingent at the Crusade of 1101, fought so valiantly that even after everyone around him was dead he still fought on, holding off the Fatimids to the point that his awestruck foe offered to spare his life if he surrendered.